ahfoysal/Jobify-Client-Code-MERN/README.md

 - 🌓 **Dark Mode and Light Mode**
   - Personalize your job searching experience with both dark and light modes.
   - Optimal viewing in any lighting condition.
+## Technologies Used

+- Mongoose
+- JWT
+- Express
+- React.js
+- NextUI
+- Firebase

  Explore Jobify, discover the perfect job opportunities, and let Jobify be your trusted partner in your career search.